 Most of us don’t know what to say to someone who has an eating disorder.
-Eating disorders aren’t understood, and most of us have never had a meaningful conversation about eating disorders.
+Eating disorders are poorly understood, and most of us have never had a meaningful conversation about eating disorders.

 - start eating regularly, it’ll fix itself

-It’s the worst when you start a statement about eating disorders with the word “just …” It shows your ignorance of the complexity of the situation.
-This shows that you don’t understand how serious and challenging it is to recover from an eating disorder.
+When people start a statement about eating disorders with the word “just” It shows a lack of understanding of the complexity of the situation.
+This suggests they don’t understand how serious and challenging it is to recover from an eating disorder.

 But you …